Art Sculpting Ideas To Activate Your Creative Juices

 I find them a truly inspirational way to use ceramic sculpture techniques.
 I am sure looking at them will inspire you too.
 Go where your imagination takes you.

-You can do anything you want to - there are no rules - as Sid shows.
+You can do anything you want to—there are no rules—as Sid shows.
 Each sculpt has an accompanying poem.

 Flowing and simple contemporary shapes make a modern statement and are easy to structure and sculpt.
+These art sculpting ideas are perfect for beginners and kids who want to create meaningful gifts.

 A fish wall tile makes a very decorative art piece.
 Bas relief tiles on any subject matter are a good place to start learning sculpture techniques.
+Great art sculpting ideas for parents to work on with children.

-A lion head sculpture is a good place to start.
-Some students of mine have tried to be over ambitious and sculpt a whole lion as their first attempt at sculpture.
-This is too much - unless you are very determined, or will dedicate as much time as it takes.
-Don't try too much on your first piece otherwise you might just give up frustrated.
-A lions head for the garden is a good start.
-Tip: DO NOT RUSH and don't expect to achieve anything too quickly.
+Beginner's Tip: A lion head sculpture is a good place to start.
+Some students of mine have tried to be over-ambitious and sculpt a whole lion as their first attempt at sculpture.
+This is too much—unless you are very determined, or will dedicate as much time as it takes.

 A copy of a Greek torso is a great exercise to get the feel of the clay and human proportions.
-It looks good the more distressed the finish - so you can experiment and have a nice series of classy ornaments for your home (or the local gift shop).
+It looks good the more distressed the finish—so you can experiment and have a nice series of classy ornaments for your home (or the local gift shop).

 Mosaics make very effective sculptures and lend themselves to any subject matter that takes your fancy.
+Perfect for family art sculpting projects where everyone can contribute pieces.